USantaTecla-projects/concepts/README.md

 ```bash
 $ sudo docker-compose --env-file .env.prod up
 ```
 This will setup 3 containers.
-The database, pgAdmin and the dockerized backend.
+The database, pgAdmin and the dockerized app.

 In production mode the app is exposed on port 8543.